A transport model study of multiparticle cumulants in $p+p$ collisions at 13 TeV: Discussions

 We have seen from Figs.~\ref{fig:c22} and \ref{fig:c22d} that the multiplicity dependence of $c_{2} \{2 \}$ in the normal AMPT model is quite different from that in the 3-quark AMPT model.
 In addition, Fig. ~\ref{fig:c24} shows that the $c_{2} \{4 \}$ shapes from the two models are often quite different.
 For example, $c_{2} \{4 \}$ from the normal AMPT model has large negative values around $N_{\rm ch} \sim 40$, which is not the case for the 3-quark AMPT model.
-We can partially understand these differences from the spatial eccentricities $\epsilon_2$ of initial partons.
-As shown in Fig.~\ref{fig:sigma}(b), the initial $\epsilon_2$ from the normal AMPT model shows an overall decrease with $N_{\rm ch}$, while the 3-quark AMPT model shows a rather flat $\epsilon_2$ versus $N_{\rm ch}$~\cite{Zheng:2021jrr}.
+We can partially understand these differences from the spatial eccentricity $\varepsilon_2$, which is calculated using the spatial distribution of all initial partons~\cite{Ma:2010dv}.
+As shown in Fig.~\ref{fig:e2}(a), the event-averaged $\varepsilon_2$ from the normal AMPT model shows an overall decrease with $N_{\rm ch}$, while the 3-quark AMPT model shows a rather flat $\varepsilon_2$ versus $N_{\rm ch}$~\cite{Zheng:2021jrr}.
 This helps to explain why $c_{2} \{2 \}$ from the normal AMPT model often shows a peak at moderate multiplicities in Figs.~\ref{fig:c22} and \ref{fig:c22d}.

+Since flows are directly related to the initial eccentricity, one can expect the flow fluctuations to depend on the eccentricity fluctuations: